suhock/php-dependency-injection/README.md

 ### Instance lifetime

 The lifetime of an instance determines when the container should request a fresh instance of a class.
-There are two builtin lifetime strategies for classes: singleton and transient.
+There are three builtin lifetime strategies for classes: singleton, scoped, and transient.
 You can also add your own custom [lifetime strategies](#custom-lifetime-strategies).

 #### Singleton